AMReX-Codes/amrex/Docs/Notes/DPCPPWishlist.md

   several numbers.
 For example, we get 8, 16 and 32 for Gen9.
 We
   would like to specify the sub group size and this feature is supported.
-All three sizes seem to work except that subgroup primitives such as shuffle_down do not work for sizes.
+All three sizes seem to work except that subgroup primitives such as `shuffle_down` do not work for all sizes.
 By try and error, we have found that shuffle_down works for 16.
 Could oneAPI provide a query function for returning the "primitive" subgroup size?

 * ~~Classes that are not standard layout.
 The current specification of oneAPI does not support the capture of objects that are not standard